UCLA-StarAI/FastForwardAC/README.md

 # FastForwardAC
-A Python Program (v3.5) to output a feed-forward AC to find marginals
+A Python Program (v3.5) to output a feed-forward AC to find marginal probabilities

 ## Directories
 **src**: Python code to run the program